 The turbines are designed to make efficient use of the wind.
 They switch on automatically from a wind speed of 4 metres per second and start to generate electricity.
 They reach their peak output of 8.4 megawatts at 13.5 metres per second.
 In severe storm conditions, i.e. if the wind reaches speeds of 31.5 meters per second, which equivalents to 113 kilometres per hour, the turbines will automatically shut down for safety reasons.
 Incidentally, the tips of the rotor blades reach a maximum speed of around 325 kilometres per hour.

 The marshalling harbour for the turbines is located in the Danish port of Esbjerg.
 The individual major components — rotor blades, hubs, nacelles and tower segments — are transported to Esbjerg from their places of manufacture.
 Pre-assembly of the towers is also carried out in the base port.
-The components are transported by jack-up vessel to the offshore wind farm and installed.
+The components are transported by offshore installation vessel to the offshore wind farm and installed.

 On behalf of Northland Deutsche Bucht, K2 Management is responsible for project management during the construction phase.